dceejay/RedMap/README.md

 ### Updates

+- v2.0.1-beta - Add optional graticule
 - v2.0.0-beta - Move to leaflet 1.4.x plus all plugins updated
 - v1.5.40 - Only enable on.location function when not in an iframe.
+Issue #89.
 Tidy html.
 - v1.5.39 - Add weather-lite icons
 - v1.5.38 - Add Esri dark grey and ocean, re-add hikebike, layers
 - v1.5.37 - Add .trackpoints to override default in tracks node.
 Let tracks optionally be on different layers.
 Fix marker changing layers Issue #85